dtrebilco/Taren/Articles/EraserProfile.md

 # Eraser Profile
-This article discribes the performance differences of the eraser() and unordered_eraser() helper iterators.
+This article describes the performance differences of the eraser() and unordered_eraser() helper iterators.

 ## Introduction